 Water level data from several water level gauging events were evaluated for inclusion in the model calibration and validation.
-Data is available from water level measurement events conducted from 1995 through 2016.
+Data are available from water level measurement events conducted from 1995 through 2016.
+Each data set was evaluated to determine the spatial extent and density of the monitoring well locations and the variability of precipitation and river level 30 days prior to the gauging event.
 Generally, the events fall into two categories consisting of annual sitewide events and quarterly landfill permit monitoring events.
 The landfill permit monitoring events include a subset of monitoring wells from the annual sitewide monitoring well network with locations limited to the central area of the model domain (Figure 3.12).
 Sitewide monitoring events include a more comprehensive set of wells that are distributed more widely across the model domain (Figure 3.13).
 Additionally, a transient set of water level data is available from the 2010 pump test conducted at Northwest Plume extraction wells, EW232 and EW233.
-The available datasets are summarized in Table 3.7.
+All available datasets and gauging events that were chosen for calibration and validation are summarized in Table 3.7.